Documentation Mail and chat

 aw mail inbox

-Use mail for status, findings, review requests, and handoffs that should survive the current session.
+Use mail for status, findings, review requests, and handoffs that should survive the current process or runtime session.

 Chat: decisions that block someone now